 -

-2. Kowloon Peninsula
+2. Taman Peninsula

 The Taman Peninsula (Russian: Тама́нский полуо́стров, Tamanskiy poluostrov) is a peninsula in the present-day Krasnodar Krai of Russia, which borders the Sea of Azov to the North, the Strait of Kerch to the West and the Black Sea to theView More